The international forward guidance transmission under a global liquidity trap

 \subsection{Parameterizations}

-This section summarizes the calibrated values used in this study.
-The calibrated value of structural parameters are summarized in Table 1.
-We set the Calvo lottery to 0.9.\footnote{This value seems to be slightly higher value compared to previous studies.
-We confirmed that the main results quantitatively and qualitatively remains unaffected any change of this parameter.} The discount factor is set to 0.985.
-The degree of openness is set to 0.5.
-Thus, we consider the case where the country size of the home country is equal to that of the foreign country.
+Following previous studies in the NK literature, this section describes the calibrated values used in this study.
+Table 1 summarizes the calibrated values for structural parameters.
+We set the Calvo lottery at 0.9.
+Although this parameter value could be slightly larger than that used in the standard NK literature, it is reported by \citet{boehl2024estimation}.
+Additionally, \citet{benigno2006jmcb} reported that several European economies have observed a higher level of nominal price stickiness, with a value of approximately 0.9.
+The discount factor is 0.985 and the degree of openness is set to 0.5.
+Thus, we consider the case in which the size of the home country equals that of the foreign country.

 We set the relative risk aversion coefficient for consumption to $2.0$ as a benchmark calibration.
 The selection of this value is based on the calibrated value in \citet{pappa2004ecb}.
-This value is crucial in a two-country NK model. \citet{clarida2002simple} showed that when this value is less than unity, the international risk-sharing effect works negatively.
-Thus, if this value takes unity, the model corresponds to the closed economy one because the open economy effect vanishes.
-In particular, \citet{fujiwara2013global} and \citet{nakajima2008liquidity} addressed the role of this parameter in a two-country NK model with the ZLB.
-Naturally, even in the case for simple monetary policy rules, the effect of FG policies in a two-country economy is affected by the value of the risk aversion coefficient.
-We select several values of this parameter in the robustness check.
+This value is crucial in a two-country NK model. \citet{clarida2002simple} showed that when this value is less than unity, the international risk-sharing effect is negative.
+Thus, if this value becomes unity, the model corresponds to an economy in which the open economy effect disappears.
+In particular, \citet{fujiwara2013global} and \citet{nakajima2008liquidity} argued the role of this parameter in a two-country NK model with the ZLB.
+Even in the case for simple monetary policy rules, the effect of FG policies in a two-country economy is affected by the value of the risk aversion coefficient.
+Hence, we describe several values of this parameter in the robustness check.

-Finally, we select the parameters for monetary policy rules and the natural rate of interest.
-We assume that the parameterization for the monetary policy rule is common to both countries.
+Finally, we select the parameters for monetary policy rules and the natural interest rate.
+We assume that both countries use the same parameterization for the monetary policy rule.
 Inflation stabilization $\psi_{\pi}$ is set to 1.25 and the output gap stabilization is set to 0.5.
-We set the term for interest rate smoothing to 0.
-If we take interest rate smoothing into account, we conjecture that the reaction of the interest rate gradually changes even when an FG policy terminates.
-The AR (1) coefficient for the natural interest rate for each country is set to 0.8 with a variance of 1.0.
+We set the term for interest rate smoothing to zero.
+When interest rate smoothing is considered, we conjecture that the reaction of the interest rate gradually changes even after an FG policy expires.
+The AR (1) coefficient for each country's natural interest rate is 0.8 with a variance of 1.0.